z448/mbox-connect/README.md

 # USAGE

 Make sure iOS is connected to the same WiFi as your computer.
 Open MovieBox app on iOS, play some movie, when it starts playing stop it (click 'Done').
-To watch video on your computer trigger your **Activator** gesture and movie will sart playing on your computer.
+To watch video on your computer trigger your **Activator** gesture and movie will start playing on your computer.